 If you have any questions about these sounds please ask me in a comment and I’ll respond within 24 hours usually.

 There are many pages on this site on cat sounds.
-Please use this search facility to find them:
+Please use this search facility at the top of the page to find them.

 I list below the spelling of cat sounds both domestic and wild: